rsdn/CodeJam/README.md

 ### Licensing & notices

-The current project is licensed under MIT.
+The CodeJam project is free software.
+There is no warranty; not even for merchantability or fitness for a particular purpose.

+You may use, copy, modify and redistribute all files included in this distribution, individually or in aggregate, subject to the terms and conditions of the MIT license.
+See the file `LICENSE` for details.

 The project includes code parts taken from (mostly to ease targeting to previous versions of .Net) or inspired by third-party implementations.

 All such places are marked with `// BASEDON: ` comment.
 Here they are: